sigmasaur/AwSW-it/README.md

 * At line 898, 2716, 3560, 3790, 4369, 4436, 4472, 4478, 4592, 4628: Corrected simple dash to em-dash.
 * At line 1094: Used if-statement to distinguish whether `Anna` survives or not, and corrected present tenses to simple past in the latter case.
 * At line 1368-1736: The following is a simplified flow chart to help keeping track of which section spoken by the system refers to which case. `INV` is the number of investigation points on this run. **`CHEAT`**, **`SAVED`** are persistent variables starting resp. from `0`, `FALSE`.
 Note that **`CHEAT`** may jump from `0` to `2` but may never decrease, and **`SAVED`** may never fall back to `FALSE`.<details><summary></summary><p align="center">![bryce_death](bryce_death.png)</p></details>
-  * At line 1676-1736: Note that these lines also trigger if `Bryce` was saved at least once after dying, then just died again and the user tries to cheat for the *first* time, even though apparently this is unintended behavior (see e.g. line 1696).
+  * At line 1676-1736: Note that these lines also trigger if `Bryce` has been saved at least once after dying, then just died again and the user tries to cheat for the *first* time, resulting in a possibly unintended behavior (see e.g. line 1696).
-* At line 1708, 4592: Slightly pruned to fit fewer lines.
+* At line 1708: Slightly pruned to fit fewer lines.
 * At line 1812: Note that in theory, dragons don't know what a car is.
 * At line 2035, 2836, 2873, 2909, 2946: *PDAs* → *PDA*.
 * At line 2411: `Shake` function doesn't seem to trigger.